hapax/hapax.github.io/assets/simple-physics.md

 of money concealed in couches across Canada!
-I also recommend Sanjoy Mahajan's book [*Street-Fighting Mathematics*](http://streetfightingmath.com/), covering similar ground in greater depth.
+I also recommend Sanjoy Mahajan's book [*Street-Fighting Mathematics*](http://streetfightingmath.com/), covering similar ground at a more advanced level.

 ## 2. Dimensional analysis <a id="sec-2" name="sec-2"></a>